 Similarly, if you don’t enjoy spicy food, or prefer to avoid ‘Delhi belly’ (an inevitable part of travelling in most of Asia!), then a yoga training in Portugal gives you all the benefits yoga-wise, but with the familiarity and comfort of European food options.
 Speaking of ‘Delhi-belly’, if something does go wrong, and you pick up a bug for example, then you might feel more comfortable being closer to home, where you have access to often the same brands of medication as you have at home, in any local pharmacy.

 4. It could be more environmentally friendly!

-If you are concerned about your climate footprint, or just don’t enjoy flying, then doing your training in Portugal could be a much more environmentally friendly option than training in Asia, since Europe is so well-connected by public transport, particularly by train.
+If you are concerned about your climate footprint, or just don’t enjoy flying, then doing your yoga teacher training in Portugal could be a much more environmentally friendly option than training in Asia, since Europe is so well-connected by public transport, particularly by train.
 While the train can sometimes work out more expensive than flying, there are still deals to be had, especially if you combine your yoga training with travelling around Europe, by getting an interrailing pass, for example, or by booking in advance.
 Check out the great website www.seat61.com for prices, detailed timetables and routes.

 5. Explore Portugal and Europe